kyokley/psql-pager/README.md

 Currently, NeoVim handles input from stdin slightly different than Vim does.
 I haven't looked into it very much but the tl;dr of the situation is that NeoVim is unsupported.
 Since I personally use NeoVim, the way I get around this is by setting the linux alternative for vi to use regular vim (the call to vim inside the pager actually uses "vi" which is why this works).

 ## Acknowledgements
-This pager is based on filiprem's answer to the [this](http://unix.stackexchange.com/a/27840) StackExchange question.
+This pager is based on filiprem's answer to [this](http://unix.stackexchange.com/a/27840) StackExchange question.

 ## TODO
  - Add advanced usage section to README